Careers360 Logo

 (v) Cyclic and non-cyclic process (vi) Reversible and irreversible process

-Later, we will study all these process one by one in detail.
+Later, we will study all these processes one by one in detail.

 State or Point function does not depend on the path followed by the thermodynamic process but it depends on the final and initial position of the process.

 Path function depends on the path followed by a thermodynamic process and not on the initial and final states of the system.
-Example of point function is Internal energy and example of path function is Heat and work.
+An example of a point function is Internal energy and an example of a path function is Heat and work.

 Study it with Videos